phaethonp/phaethonp.github.io/fork_the_government.md

 These tools enable individuals to take a more active role in shaping their lives, governance, and societal issues.<br><br>

-we aim to catalyze a modern, inclusive digital transformation in Greece, resonating with the global shift towards citizen-centric governance

 ## Introducing Immediate Civic Support Tools<br>
 We can provide immediate support measures to the Greek people with the deployment of a free open-source Artificial Intelligence model trained on Greek datasets.